 The first pig has provided us with ribs, hams, tenderloins, sausage and lard/tallow that will be used for cooking, and candle-making (carcinogen-free!).

 It feels good to know our food, and we are proud of our efforts.
 The first meal we had from our pig was wonderful - satisfying, humbling, and flavorful.
-We are looking forward to sharing it, and trying new things.
 It feels good to have this under our belts (both metaphorically and physically).

 pictures for this post were provided by wix.com